Luxury Travel to Fes

-The city of Fes, Morocco’s second largest, is considered to be its cultural and religious capital and often referred to as the Mecca of the West.
+The city of Fes, Morocco’s second largest, is considered to be its cultural and religious capital.

 Divided into three districts, the oldest and most fascinating is Fes el Bali.
 Founded in the 9th century, venturing through its vast gates into the medina is like stepping back in time.
 It’s dense maze of some 9000 alleys are plied by donkeys and hand-pulled carts (said to be the largest car-free urban area in the world), with narrow passageways leading through beautiful squares, into the middle of a spice-scented food market or to a dead end and the ruins of an abandoned house.
 Head up to a rooftop terrace to really appreciate the maelstrom at street level.